openannotation/annotator/HACKING.markdown

 The tests can be found in `test/spec/`.
-You can run the tests in your browser (using `test/runner.html`), but while you're working it's probably easiest to run the tests using `make test` from the root of the repository.
+You can run the tests in your browser (using `test/runner.html`), but while you're working it's probably easiest to run the tests using `npm test` from the root of the repository.
 This will require [PhantomJS][phantom].

 For inline documentation we use [TomDoc][tom].
 It's a Ruby specification but it